versen/versen.github.io/content/awards/awards-cfs.md

 ### Award ceremony

-The ceremony of the *MSc Thesis Award* will take place in April 2022 at [ICT.Open](https://ict-research.nl/ict-open/).
+The ceremony of the *MSc Thesis Award* will take place on May 13th, 2022 at the [SEN symposium](http://www.sen-symposium.nl).

 The ceremony of the *PhD Thesis Award* will take place in April 2022 at [ICT.Open](https://ict-research.nl/ict-open/).